 Video: Personalised Marketing by Nicole Martin

-You can read more detailed information and examples about personalisation marketing in tourism in the article “5 Ways Personalisation Marketing is Used in the Tourism Industry”.
+You can read more detailed information and examples of personalisation marketing in tourism in the article “5 Ways Personalisation Marketing is Used in the Tourism Industry”.

 One of the more eye-catching examples of these particular tourism trends is Connie, the Hilton Hotel chain’s robot concierge.
 Other hotels have also got in on the robot-staff trend, installing interactive robots to handle certain reception duties or even having them serve food and drink to visitors.
 This kind of novelty application, however, is far from the only one.
 Many customers now book their travel and accommodation with the help of internet chatbots, specifically tailored AI who can handle queries and assist customers with useful information when human operators are unavailable.